How do you identify proteins with a low abundance?

 This is the final stage in Tang and co.’s 4D proteomic method.
 While there has been development in mass spectrometry, for analysis of complex samples it is recommended that the sample is separated prior to mass spectrometry.

 Here, Tang and co. utilized reversed-phase high-performance liquid chromatography (RP-HPLC) prior to mass spectrometry.
-In this way, digested proteins from the SDS-PAGE gel are first separated though the RP-HPLC, and these separated effluents are analyzed on the mass spectrometer.
+In this way, digested proteins from the SDS-PAGE gel are first separated through the RP-HPLC, and these separated effluents are analyzed on the mass spectrometer.